Industrial Water Filters

 Industrial water filter system - fiberglass triple filter

-In addition to service flow, the selection of a filter system must take into account the available backwash flow rate.
+In addition to the service flow, the selection of an industrial filtration system must take into account the available backwash flow rate.
 This is the most important function in the proper operation of a filter.
-Periodically, the accumulated impurities (iron, sediment, etc.) must be removed (backwashed) from the filter.
-Backwash flow rates are always much higher than service flow rates and therefore limit the size of filter that can be installed.
-As a general rule in sizing filters, select the largest filter that can be backwashed with the flow rate available at the point of filter installation, then note the service flow rate for the filter selected.
+Periodically, the accumulated impurities (iron, sediment, etc.) must be removed (backwashed) from the industrial filter.
+Backwash flow rates are always much higher than service flow rates and therefore limit the size of the filter that can be installed.
+As a general rule in sizing industrial filters, select the largest filter that can be backwashed with the flow rate available at the point of filter installation, then note the service flow rate for the filter selected.
 If it is not adequate for the flow to be treated, a twin or triple filter installed in parallel is required.
-A parallel installation will increase the service flow while permitting each filter to be backwashed separately with the existing water supply.
+Alternatively, an ultrafiltration (UF) system can be used because they have much smaller backwash rates.

-Contact us right now at info@nancrede.com or +1 888 56-WATER (569-2837) to buy or learn more about industrial water filters, or for rapid response service in Indiana, the Midwest and throughout the U.S. for your industrial water systems.
+Contact us right now at info@industrialh2osolutions.com or 800-820-9021 to purchase or service your industrial water filter system.
+Industrial Water Solutions offers rapid response service in Indiana, the Midwest, and throughout the U.S. for your industrial water filters and systems.
 Our experienced engineers are ready to help.